Armenian soldiers killed in clashes with Azeri troops near Karabakh

-Nagorno-Karabakh lies inside Azerbaijan but is controlled by its majority ethnic Armenians and is a regular point of friction between the two neighbours, who fought a war over it in the early 1990s.
+Nagorno-Karabakh lies inside Azerbaijan but is controlled by its majority ethnic Armenians and is a regular point of friction between the two neighbors, who fought a war over it in the early 1990s.

 Renewed violence this year along the border area has underlined the risk of a wider conflict breaking out in the South Caucasus, which is crossed by oil and gas pipelines.

-Azerbaijan’s Defence Ministry accused separatists of triggering the confrontation and said 20 Armenian soldiers had been killed or wounded.
+Azerbaijan’s Defense Ministry accused separatists of triggering the confrontation and said 20 Armenian soldiers had been killed or wounded.

 Fighting over Nagorno-Karabakh erupted in 1991 as the Soviet Union broke up, with some 30,000 people dying in the war before a ceasefire was called in 1994.
 Attempts at securing a lasting peace settlement have failed, despite mediation led by France, Russia and the United States.